kislyakovm/myblog/README.md

+# Blog

-## You should create new secrets.py file in mysite directory.
-And add the following data there:
+## 1. You should create new secrets.py file in mysite directory

+## 2. Add the following data there:

 - email_host_user, email_host_password - To enable email distribution